KerenLab/CellTune-App/docs/documentation/export/celltable.md

     ![Export_CellTable](/assets/documentation/Export_CellTable_Dialog.png){: width="75%"}

-3. You can choose the output file type in the top drop down list:
+3. You can choose the output file type in the top dropdown list:

     ![Export_CellTable_Options](/assets/documentation/Export_CellTable_Options.png){: width="45%"}

-4. In `Select Feature to Export` choose which feature are included in the exported table.
+4. In `Select Feature to Export` choose which features are included in the exported table.

 5. In `Select Population Sets to Include` you can choose to add population sets to the exported cell table.
 You can add multiple population sets.